-At 31 March 2021, investments (including those classed as cash equivalents) totalled £112.376m.
-These investments produced interest of £3.01m, which was used towards the cost of services.
-The Council has debt of £230.123m, which comprises of £205.123m funding Housing Revenue Account assets and £25m General fund borrowing of over 1 years duration.
+At 31 March 2022, investments (including those classed as cash equivalents) totalled £118.914m.

+These investments produced interest of £3.38m, which was used towards the cost of services.
+The Council has debt of £255.123m of which £205.123m was in respect of funding Housing Revenue Account assets shown as long term borrowing and £50m was for General Fund shown as short term borrowing.